Visitor Information Murtoa

 Minyip is one of Murtoa’s nearest neighbouring towns, a mere 15 minute drive away, and it is renowned as the location called Cooper’s Crossing, of TV’s famous Flying Doctors series.
 The town retains many of those features from the series, and some nice country town architecture in the main street too.

-Rupanyup, only 10 minute’s drive away, has its own streetscape attractions and parklands, with the nearby famous Woods Bros huge rural museum – it has everything!
+Rupanyup, only 10 minute’s drive away, has its own streetscape attractions and parklands, with the recently completed Silo artwork by Russian Artist Julia Volchkova and nearby famous Woods’ Farming and Heritage Museum… it has everything!

 The surrounding Wimmera Region, in North-Western Victoria, is a diverse, largely unspoiled landscape with much more to offer tourists than expected – certainly the forgotten oasis of Victoria.
 Droughts come and go, but people stay up here – and Wimmera farmers still grow the crops which feed Australia.